dart-targets/targets/README.md

 ## targets ##

+**Note: This branch is designed to connect to the [new Targets server](https://github.com/dart-targets/targets_server) that is currently being developed to replace the existing PHP scripts.
+DO NOT MERGE**

 [![Build Status](https://travis-ci.org/dart-targets/targets.svg)](https://travis-ci.org/dart-targets/targets)

 Targets is an assignment manager and autograder intended for high school CS classes that uses GitHub to download assignment templates.